...

 • Polyurethane (PU): Durable and flexible, used in foam products, coatings, and footwear.

-• Thermoplastic Elastomers (TPE): It combines properties of plastics and rubbers, used in seals, gaskets, and medical tubing.
+• Thermoplastic Elastomers (TPE): It combines the properties of plastics and rubbers, used in seals, gaskets, and medical molding parts.

 Raw Thermosetting Plastics